 All classes are open to the public.
-These classes are non-credit.
+Horticulture classes through Workforce Development are non-credit.
 You will receive a certificate of completion for the non-credit course if you attend at least 85% of all sessions of the course and earn a grade of at least 70%.

 Teaching modality may change due to current COVID-19 restrictions.

 Plant Protection (Insects, Diseases, Weeds, IPM)